 Like a shiny light breaking in a storm…

-When we took our baby home, I was blissed out with Mother Love.
-Unfortunately, angel baby slept all day and stayed awake all night.
+When we took our baby home, I was blissed out with Mother Love, but angel baby slept all day and stayed awake all night.
 He suckled and snoozed.
 Ah… A moment of sweet peace before his little fists clenched, his body stiffened, and his chin wrinkled.
 Wailing came next.
 It went on for hours.
 A frantic colicky baby couldn’t be right.
 There had to be a solution.
-I changed him.
-I walked back and forth.
-I jiggled and bounced and sang.
+We changed him.
+We walked back and forth, jiggled and sang.
 I cradled and rocked.
 I nursed him again.
 I begged him to fall asleep.

 Vic had to go to work every morning so I wanted to let him sleep.
 More important, he didn’t have breasts filled with the magic elixir that soothed until it didn’t.
 In the middle of one exhausting night when Baby David was two weeks old, I imagined tossing him out a window like a football.
 My fantasy scared me so I woke Vic up.
 Vic rocked, sang, and swayed while I slept a few hours.
 After that, we took shifts at night.

 I thought I knew how to put my needs aside for someone I loved, but I had never been tested.
 Not like this.
 I loved little David with a fierceness I hardly recognize.
 I also felt invaded and devoured.
 My breasts leaked sweet sticky milk in response to his screams even after he nursed them dry.
 My shirts were soaked with milk and tears.
 Why would my baby cry like this?
 Why couldn’t I help him?
 Why did his cries affect me this way?

 This is what Anthony meant when he described being consumed by an archetype.
 This was Mother Archetype, the one that protected life in every species.
 It was bigger, stronger, and more complicated than my idealized fantasies.
 It included kind loving mother and also terrible enraged mother.
 I was being taught to protect life with fierce love.